Saimurugeshwari/AIEXAM/README.md

     -for the Google Cloud Agent Development Kit Hackathon -Special thanks to Google Cloud for the tools that made this possible.
 ## Note:
-    -Due to security, API credentials are not stored in this repo.
-    -Google Cloud keys are securely accessed via Secret Manager at runtime.
+    -Due to security, API credentials are not stored in this repo -Google Cloud keys are securely accessed via Secret Manager at runtime.